charkster/rpi_level_shifter_v1/README.md

 **UPDATES:**
 SPI at 5V is working well to 10MHz with the 1k Ohm pull-up resistors.
 The matches nicely with the NVT2010PW datasheet.
-To get to 15MHz I am thinking 500 Ohm resistor networks would be needed.
-I will solder an extra resistor network in parallel (on the back side of the board) and see if I can reach 15MHz.
-I have a 1.2V SPI part coming soon, and I will benchmark that when it arrives.
+I lowered the pull-up resistors to 500 Ohm and was able to get SPI working at 12MHz.
+I was not able to run faster than 12MHz at 5V.
+Power consumption was about 0.5W for both the 0.5k and 1k pull-up resistors.

 ![picture](https://github.com/charkster/rpi_level_shifter_v1/blob/main/rpi_level_shifter_photo_1.png)